linesma/Optimus-indicator-Depreciated-/README.md

 - Mate
 - LXDE

-This program will work with the following tiling window managers.
+It has been confirmed to work with the following tiling window managers.

 -Awesome